-MQA: A new approach to digital music playback
+MQA: A different approach to digital music playback

 One of MQA's co-developers is Bob Stuart of Meridian Audio, the famed British high-end company.
 MQA is backward-compatible with existing audio gear and music distribution infrastructures.
 MQA files are formatted as standard PCM files (FLAC, AIFF, WAV, etc.).
 If you don't have an MQA DAC, the file will play on any regular DAC with slightly-better-than-CD sound quality.
 But if you have an MQA-capable DAC, the file will "unfold" the high-resolution information and deliver the resolution of the original studio master.

-We carry one MQA-compatible portable player, the Pioneer XDP-100R.
+We carry several MQA-compatible products.
 For a detailed explanation of how MQA works, see Robert Harley's excellent article in the May/June 2016 issue of The Absolute Sound.